juanprida/random-forest-from-scratch/README.md

 - **Compute impurity:**
 </br> The core idea of a Decision Tree lies behind the concept of impurity.
 We say that a distribution is "more pure" if its elements are similar between them.
 </br> For example, suppose that we are working with a binary variable.
 If a large proportion of the samples belongs to the same class (either 0 or 1) then we can say that the impurity in our data is low.
 </br> Luckily for us, there are a good amount of ways to translate this idea into plain algebra.
 Here we stick to Gini impurity.
-So, just remember the impurity of a distribution tries to explain how homogeneous/heterogeneous it is.
 </br> Check the `_compute_gini()` for the implementation.

 - **Find best split for a given node:**